erikvanmechelen/loom/README.md

 [This Folder](https://loom.com/share/folder/d198ed4f3a874c698419309a424eec02) contains all the Looms I made for my product review.

+After the Product Review, Roadmap, etc. etc., I share a few thoughts about why I might be the best person for this role and also to fit into your existing team at Loom

 ## Get to Know You (and Me)

 I kick off my review of Loom with: